Guardians vs. Blue Jays Player Props Betting Odds

 Springer Stats

-- Springer has picked up at least one hit in three games in a row.
-During his last five outings he is hitting .444 with three doubles, four walks and three RBI.
+- Springer enters this game looking to extend his four-game hit streak.
+In his last five games he is hitting .421 with three doubles, three walks and three RBI.

 Springer Recent Games